FAQ

 Engineered Timber Flooring

-Can I install timber flooring over the underfoot heating
+Can I install timber flooring over underfloor heating?

 With the right experience, moisture testing, understanding of the radiant heat system and knowledge about the wood flooring being used, contractors can make wood flooring over radiant heat work — even work extremely well.

-The builder should be open to learning everything you can teach him about wood flooring and moisture and you should feel that the radiant heat installer, HVAC contractor, plumber and electrician are all competent and know what they’re doing, not experimenting with their first radiant heat job.
+The builder should be open to learning everything about wood flooring and moisture.
+You should feel confident that the radiant heat installer, HVAC contractor, plumber and electrician all know what they’re doing.
 You’ll also need to know exactly what kind of HVAC systems will be installed.
-By code, radiant-heated homes must have some kind of ventilation system, and they are often supplemented with a typical forced-air system that includes air conditioning.

 What is engineered timber flooring?